ComputerScienceHouse/devcade-website/docs/Hardware/Troubleshooting.md

 ### Fixes:

 Simply unplugging and plugging back in the controller boards will fix it temporarily untill the system is rebooted.
-The permanant fix is to hold down the A1 button while rebooting the system.
-This sets it into PS3 mode and it should remember this through future reboots.
+The permanant fix is to hold down the A1 button while unplugging and plugging back in the boards.
+This sets it into PS3 mode and it seems like it should remember this through future reboots.